Susan Midlarsky

 Math Doubles and Squares Fun Time

-Child on boardIf you teach math, or want to enrich your children’s understanding of numbers, here is a set of activities that children will enjoy while learning a lot.
+Class outside on a chalk boardIf you teach math, or want to enrich your children’s understanding of numbers, here is a set of activities that children will enjoy while learning a lot.

 You may have heard about Multiple Intelligence Theory.
 One thing it tells us is that we evolved to have intelligence not only in verbal and mathematical learning, which are the main focuses in our schools, but in a number of different areas.
 That’s why some of us learn better through music, or nature, or art, or bodily movement.